 The efficiency of your BBQ, ambient temperature (the weather) and starting temperature of the chicken contribute to the overall cooking time.

 Whether you grill it upright in a beer can chicken recipe, or on its back, the preferred temperature range for your grill is 200–300 °F (93–149 °C).
 This is a long, slow cooking process, that will take approximately 1-1/2 to 2 hours, depending on the size of the bird and how well your grill maintains temperature.

-Just remember the thermometer tells you when the chicken is done, not the clock!
-Use a reliable thermometer and make sure every part is cooked to 165 degrees Fahrenheit..
+Just remember thermometer tells you when the chicken is done, not the clock!
+Use a reliable thermometer and make sure every part is cooked to 165 degrees Fahrenheit.

 How Long do You Grill Chicken Breast For?

-A boneless, skinless chicken breast usually weighs between 5 to 8 ounces.
+A boneless, skinless chicken breast usually weighs between 5 and 8 ounces.
 The cooking time is only 12 to 15 minutes.
 Turn them every 5 minutes to see that it does not burn.
 It’s best to use a medium direct heat.

 Grilling bone-in, skin on breast will take twice as long as boneless and skinless.
 Figure about 25 minutes.

 Use indirect medium heat for the first half of the cook then finish on direct heat taking care not to burn the skin.